ipierre1/ansible-vault-vscode/CONTRIBUTING.md

-# Contributing to API Factory - absenceBo
+# Contributing to Ansible Vault VS Code Extension

 First off, thank you for considering contributing to this project.
 Whether it's a bug report, feature request, or a code contribution, your help is appreciated.